Google's Chrome browser to be available on Apple's iPad, iPhone

 The move heightened competition with Google, which has made inroads in making hardware that could challenge Apple products.

 Earlier this week, Google unveiled its own tablet, the Nexus 7, which will ship with Chrome as its default browser.
-Google is hoping the tablet, priced at $199, will directly challenge Amazon's Kindle Fire tablet and undercut Apple's popular iPad.
+Google is hoping the tablet, priced at $199 (128.2 pounds), will directly challenge Amazon's Kindle Fire tablet and undercut Apple's popular iPad.

 AMAZON WARRIOR